-16. Nastradamus (1999)
+18. Nastradamus (1999)

 The infamous album that marked the downfall of Nas; All of the complaints concerning Nas’ lack of huge radio records caught up to him on this album.
-On this album, Nas attempted to make a record that satisfy both mainstream heads and hardcore hip-hop fans.
+On this album, Nas attempted to make a record that satisfies both mainstream heads and hardcore hip-hop fans.
 The album performed fairly well as the Ginuwine assisted “You Owe Me” caught a buzz, but Nas failed to deliver what would be the album perfect for all audiences.
 However, as time passed and trends change, you begin to realize Nastradamus has an amazing amount of records and wasn’t as bad as we remembered it to be.
 Tracks such as the engaging “Life We Chose” and the classy “Come Get Me” display the high standard of lyricism that we know Nas for.
 Far from Nas’ best album, Nastradamus was a bump in the road for his career, but proved to be a decent album will many great tracks.

-Best Tracks: “Family”, “Life We Chose”, “Project Windows”
+Best tracks: “Family”, “Life We Chose”, “Project Windows”

-15. Street’s Disciple (2004)
+17. Street’s Disciple (2004)

-Best Tracks: “Just A Moment”, “Thief’s Theme”, “Disciple”
+Best tracks: “Just A Moment”, “Thief’s Theme”, “Disciple”

-14. Untitled (2008)
+16. Untitled (2008)

-Best Tracks: “Hero”, “Breathe, “Make the World Go Round”
+Best tracks: “Hero”, “Breathe”, “Make the World Go Round”

-13. The Lost Tapes 2 (2019)
+15. The Lost Tapes 2 (2019)

 The highly anticipated sequel to the cult classic compilation, The Lost Tapes, had a rather interesting reception from fans.
 Many found the album to be very underwhelming despite having a stacked roster in terms of production.
 Producers from RZA to Pharrell to Pete Rock all provided contributions to the album so expectations were sky high.
 Despite, a minor amount of unnecessary tracks, the album is cohesive as it maintains the same energy all throughout and the takeaways tracks are some of the best Nas songs we’ve received since his 2012 release, Life Is Good.
 Tracks like “Tanasia” and “Queen’s Wolf” show how Nas hasn’t stepped far from his creativity when it comes to his pen.
 A very overlooked project in Nas’s discography, The Lost Tapes 2 tapped into another chamber of Nas writing as he takes a more creative approach with each song on the album.